 - Is the rent you’re charging at market value?
 If you’re charging rent above market value, the renter could expect a return upon leaving or on the sale of the home.
 Do your research when choosing an amount to charge your roommate.

 - Should the renter contribute to renovations?
 If you renovate your kitchen and the renter contributes money, does this mean they are entitled to a portion of the proceeds when selling the home?

 If you are in a relationship with someone and live with that person for 12 consecutive months, you’re in a common-law relationship.
 According to the Family Law Act in Ontario (and similar acts across the country), property you bring into the relationship would still be yours when the relationship ends.

 The rules set out in the Family Law Act in Ontario (and similar acts across the country) do not apply to common-law relationships.
 When you separate, the only material possessions you have to divide or dispute are those which were purchased by both parties—like a car or major furniture, for example.

 5. Matrimonial home

 When you get married and move into a home together, your home is then called a Matrimonial Home.
 This occurs regardless of whether one or both people are on the home’s title, and the home value is divided 50/50 should the marriage end.
 A prenuptial agreement could nullify the matrimonial home, if it’s included in the agreement.

 Whether you’re living with a spouse, family, or a buying partner, the most basic point is often ignored: your lives now affect one another.
-In a partnership, people bring in opinions on how best to live in a number of areas, including dividing bills, common space, buying things for the house, etc. Buying the home and paying the mortgage is complicated, but so is living with another human being.
+In a partnership, people bring in opinions on how best to live in a number of areas, including dividing bills, common space, buying things for the house, etc. Buying the home and paying the mortgage is complicated, but so is living with another person.